OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 ## Setting up Octopus: High availability

 :::warning
-If you are choosing [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) on Azure then the [On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md) doc might be a better approach for you.
+If you are choosing [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) on Azure then the [On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md) doc might be a better approach for you as you may have your Domain Controllers, SQL and Load balancers in the cloud.
 :::

 This section will walk you through the different options and considerations for setting up Octopus: HA.
-For this document's sake, the guide assumes that all of the servers are in Azure, as this is the most common configuration.
+For this document's sake, the guide assumes that all of the servers are in Azure.

 :::hint
 **Some assembly required**
 A single server Octopus installation is straightforward; Octopus High Availability is designed for mission-critical enterprise scenarios and depends heavily on infrastructure and Windows components.
 At a minimum:

-- You should be familiar with SQL Server failover clustering or have DBAs available to create and manage the database
+- You should be familiar with SQL Server failover clustering or Azure SQL or have DBAs available to create and manage the database
-- You should be familiar with SANs or other approaches to sharing storage between servers
+- You should be familiar with SANs and Azure Files or other approaches to sharing storage between servers
 - You should be familiar with load balancing for applications
 :::